Causes and Prevention

 Nutrition is key to healthy children and adults.
 Many pediatricians and health experts such as Joel Fuhrman, M.D., suggest that parents and kids eat organic food for optimal health.
 It is important to avoid pesticides, additives, preservatives, antibiotics, growth hormones, arsenic, sewage sludge and genetically engineered (GMO) foods commonly found in non-organic food that weaken the immune system and cause disease to develop.

-There is a growing interest in returning to living in harmony with nature to reduce exposure to chemicals that impact your family’s health and our fragile planet’s resources.
+There is a growing interest in returning to living in harmony with Nature to reduce exposure to chemicals that impact your family’s health and our fragile planet’s resources.
+More stores now carry nontoxic products for cleaning, yard care, pesticide control, cosmetics and personal care for adults and children.

-“Green” refers to an Earth-friendly, sustainable lifestyle that helps you raise children naturally and safeguards your home environment.
-A toxin-free home can make a difference for this generation and future generations of children and also for our world and the creatures who share it with us.
+Nontoxic products are earth-friendly and help you raise children naturally while also safeguarding your home environment.
+A toxin-free home can make a difference for this generation and future generations.

 HOW TO REDUCE TOXIN EXPOSURE